 (full time = 12+ hrs, counted at end of the fall term)

 Students graduating from institutions other than CU-Boulder are NOT counted in the graduation rates.

-Rates are updated each October with fall census enrollment information and
+Rates are updated each late September or early October with fall census enrollment information and

 degrees posted through the prior summer term.